 In India, an estimated 38 million lives are lost due to waterborne diseases yearly.
 Unavailability of potable water, highly-priced filtration mechanisms and a lack of awareness lead to a vicious cycle of disease and deprivation.
-Furthermore, the traditional art of pottery is on its decline in this modern era.
-The primary victims of this shift are potters, who are skilled yet heavily underpaid due to erratic demand for their products.

 Goals and Objectives of Project Asbah

 To provide rural households access to clean drinking water through our contaminant-specific strategies.

 To empower local unemployed women as entrepreneurs who will produce the solution and earn revenue out of it and oversee the operations and maintenance of the RO Plant and earn revenue out of it.

 Our purification solution, in collaboration with Pristine Water Services, is currently used in two areas.
 The water from both the areas has been tested to show a very high degree of bacterial contamination.
 The on-ground implementation was done in collaboration with World Vision India, a notable NGO reputed for its humanitarian work.

 The first identified area is A.C.Nagar, an urban slum 40 kilometres away from Delhi, which has a population of around 6000 families.
 The water there contains biological contaminants which is substantially higher than the limit prescribed by the Bureau of Indian Standards 10500(BIS10500).
 Their main supply of water is a bore well, through which water is consumed without any treatment or filtration, thus causing a lot of water-borne diseases all round the year, especially to the children.